As one of the most acclaimed, beloved and longest performing

 This transformation was documented in their quartet-authored memoir, Same Song, Separate Voices.
 The book gives the public new insight into the unique, personal struggles each has faced and the challenges of four distinct individuals whose blend as a single unit is the charm of their professional identity and success.
 In 2011 a musical documentary, based on their book and with the same name, was produced for public television Polly O. Entertainment.
 It features a plethora of new and classic performances, rare home movies and new interviews with all 5 performing sisters Dianne (“Dee Dee”), Peggy, Kathy, Janet and Mimi.
 In November 2020, an updated version of the special aired on public television in commemoration of the 65th Anniversary of their television debut.

-In 2001, the eldest of the Sisters, Dianne, also decided to retire and the group once again became a trio with Kathy, Janet and Mimi.
-But that trademark Lennon sound continued without change.
+In 2001, eldest sister, Dianne, also decided to retire.
+The group then became a trio and for two more decades, Kathy, Janet and Mimi continued to bring their distinct harmonies and multi-media concert showcase to theaters across the country and annually at Andy Williams Moon River Theatre (now known as The Andy Williams Performing Arts Center) in Branson, Mo.
+The trademark Lennon sound continued without change.
 It’s a fine testament to the group’s brilliant musicality, their refined interpretive skills, and the innate charm that infuses all of their performances.